bassistTech/rayTrace/readme.md

 https://github.com/chbergmann/OpticsWorkbench is a ray tracing add-on for FreeCAD.
 I haven't explored it at all, but I like the concept.

 https://tmurphy.physics.ucsd.edu/astr597/exercises/raytrace-3d.pdf has a closed form solution for the intersection of a ray and a conic section surface, with Python example code.

+## Other references

+https://raytracing.github.io/books/RayTracingInOneWeekend.html is a book on ray tracing, for computer graphics.
+I'll be looking through it for insights on how I could speed up my program, since graphics tend to be quite performance intensive.